Soraya Esfandiary-Bakhtiary: Marriage

-In 1948, Soraya was introduced to the recently divorced Shah Mohammed Reza Pahlavi, by Forough Zafar Bakhtiari, a close relative of Soraya's, via a photograph taken by Goodarz Bakhtiary, in London, per Forough Zafar's request.
+In 1948, Soraya was introduced to the recently divorced Shah Mohammad Reza Pahlavi, by Forough Zafar Bakhtiari, a close relative of Soraya's, via a photograph taken by Goodarz Bakhtiary, in London, per Forough Zafar's request.
 At the time Soraya had completed high school at a Swiss finishing school and was studying the English language in London.
 They were soon engaged: the Shah gave her a 22.37 carat (4.474 g) diamond engagement ring.

 Soraya married the Shah at Marble Palace, Tehran, on 12 February 1951.
 Originally the couple had planned to wed on 27 December 1950, but the ceremony was postponed due to the bride being ill.

-Although the Shah announced that guests should donate money to a special charity for the Iranian poor, among the wedding gifts were a mink coat and a desk set with black diamonds sent by Joseph Stalin; a Steuben glass Bowl of Legends designed by Sidney Waugh and sent by U.S. President and Mrs. Truman; and silver Georgian candlesticks from King George VI and Queen Elizabeth.
+Although the Shah announced that guests should donate money to a special charity for the Iranian poor, among the wedding gifts were a mink coat and a desk set with black diamonds sent by Joseph Stalin; a Steuben glass Bowl of Legends designed by Sidney Waugh and sent by President of the United States, Harry S. Truman and Mrs. Truman; and silver Georgian candlesticks from King George VI and Queen Elizabeth.
 The 2,000 guests included Aga Khan III.

 The ceremony was decorated with 1.5 tonnes of orchids, tulips and carnations, sent by plane from the Netherlands.
 Entertainment included an equestrian circus from Rome.
 The bride wore a silver lamé gown studded with pearls and trimmed with marabou stork feathers, designed for the occasion by Christian Dior.
 Of all the Shah's many women, it is generally believed that Soraya was the "true love" of his life as she was the one he loved the most.

 Soraya later wrote about herself and Iran: "I was a dunce.
 I knew next to nothing of the geography, the legends of my country; nothing of its history, nothing of the Muslim religion".
 Soraya's upbringing had been entirely German and Catholic, which left her with a mixed identity, and made her the object of much distrust in Iran with Muslim clerics saying the Shah should not marry this "half-European girl" who was not raised a Muslim.
 Soraya wrote: "The feeling of being both Christian and Muslim, but at the same time of being neither one nor the other has engraved in my flesh two divergent poles between which my existence has unfolded.
 The one is methodically European, the other savagely Persian".